-By being Evidence-Led, SHSC will:
+By being Evidence-Led, we mean: Using best available evidence to inform treatment plans.

-- Provide services which are based upon the best evidence available and best practice. - Support and develop Team SHSC by ensuring there is ready access to a range of resources where research and best practice can be found. - Recognise that whilst evidence-based services are important, we will still value and respect each person as a unique individual.
+- Provide services, which are based upon the best evidence available and best practice. - Support and develop TeamSHSC by ensuring there is ready access to a range of resources where research and best practice can be found. - Recognise that whilst evidence-based services are important, we will still value and respect each person as a unique individual.
 This means staff will be empowered to make decisions, guided by research and evidence but in a person-centred way. - Acknowledge that evidence-based interventions are not only obtained from academics.
 We will seek out and listen to the views of service users, their family/carers about what has worked, and not worked, for them in the past.